acatiadroid/docs/README.md

 All moderators
 All supporters

-Docs last updated: 25th feb, 2021
+Docs last updated: 24th April, 2021